You Deserve Freedom

 While it’s essential for all men seeking addiction treatment to find and get the help they need, it’s even more important for gay and bi men who may be putting their lives at risk by contracting HIV/AIDs.

-Urging Men to Seek Treatment
+Urging Men to Seek Addiction Treatment near Kansas City

 The consequences of drug and alcohol abuse are serious.
 For men, they can lead to loss of control, domestic abuse, and incarceration.
 Men often enter addiction treatment through the court system rather than of their own volition.